Queky/docker-confluence-for-testing/README.md

 ## Runtime Environment Setup

-Several other services are started up along with the Jira instance to customize your setup:
+Several other services are started up along with the Jira Service Desk instance to customize your setup:

 ## Database

-Instead of using the embedded H2 DB, you can configure your Jira instance to use a proper DB engine.
-In fact this is really advisable if you want to run a Jira version >= 6.x and use collaborative editing.
+Instead of using the embedded H2 DB, you can configure your Jira Service Desk instance to use a proper DB engine.
+In fact this is really advisable if you want to run a Jira Service Desk version >= 6.x and use collaborative editing.

 At the moment only PostgreSQL is available but we plan to support other DB engines in the future.